After

 houses,

-it was decided that they were not satisfactory because the grain size
+we decided that they were not satisfactory because the grain size

 was much to large to be realistic.
 An additional problem was that the